 Pick your superlative—amazing, awesome, incredible, aesthetic—it would be difficult to overstate the beauty of the “Edge of the World” section of this creek.
-First run by Gary Gunder and Brandon Prince on a chilly December day in 1995, this creek has become a “must do” for top boaters from around the country, and around the world.
+The first run by Gary Gunder and Brandon Prince on a chilly December day in 1995, this creek has become a “must-do” for top boaters from around the country, and around the world.

-Limestone run, about a quarter mile downstream from the Johnsondale bridge.
+Limestone runs, about a quarter-mile downstream from the Johnsondale bridge.
 It is a “steep creek,” dropping 550 vertical feet in about 1.5 miles.
 If you enjoy steep, rocky drops and running waterfalls, it’s a classic.

 The uppermost put-in for the run is at Rincon Camp.
 This can be reached by driving up Sherman Pass Road to the helicopter pad and then following the sign down to Rincon Camp.
 Many boaters prefer to park near the helicopter pad (don’t park on the pad) and then hike down to the creek.
-This bypasses the initial brushy segment of the run, and avoids the rough road down to the put-in.
-From Rincon Camp the run is about 1.5 miles long and drops about 550 feet.
-From the helicopter pad put-in its about 1.1 mile and drops 450 feet.
+This bypasses the initial brushy segment of the run and avoids the rough road down to the put-in.
+From Rincon Camp, the run is about 1.5 miles long and drops about 550 feet.
+From the helicopter pad put-in, it’s about 1.1 miles and drops 450 feet.

 The South Fork Kern was originally done by Royal Robbins, et. al.